panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 Thanks to inheritance, in TypeScript a *base* type can be extended by another type named *subtype*.

-For example, let's define a base class `User`, then extend that class by a new `Admin` class:
+For example, let's define a base class `User`, then extend that class by an `Admin` class:

 ```twoslash include user
 class User {